Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### Images

 There is only one image used in the Virtual Pub Quiz, which serves as a background image relevant to the theme.
-The author is noted and is available to view in the #Credits section.
+The author is noted and is available to view in the [Credits](#credits) section.

 ## Features

 ### Sections

-It's important to note here that the Virtual Pub Quiz is contained on a single page that is separated into different sections, each hidden and displayed, or toggled, by the user (see Functions Explained for details on how the toggle works)
+It's important to note here that the Virtual Pub Quiz is contained on a single page that is separated into different sections, each hidden and displayed, or toggled, by the user (see [Functions Explained](#functions-explained) for details on how the toggle works).

 #### User Selection Screen section